 The security of your personal information is important to us.
-We follow best practice industry standards to protect the personal information submitted to us, both during transmission and once we receive it.
+We follow good practice industry standards to protect the personal information submitted to us, both during transmission and once we receive it.
 Commonly referred to as “bank-level” security, this means we use the same encryption standards that you would have with your own bank.
 We also routinely run security audits to ensure we meet these standards at all times.

 When you enter sensitive information (such as bank credentials or a credit card number) you should always be encrypted using secure Transport Layer Security (TLS).
 We will always use such encryption.

 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.

 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.

 How long will you use my personal data for?